-In fiscal 2024, the Panama Canal experienced severe drought conditions which forced the canal to reduce the number of vessels transiting through it on a daily basis by approximately one-third.
-In addition, conflicts in the Middle East have caused major disruptions to global supply chains by impacting critical shipping routes through the Suez Canal and Red Sea for cargo, adding time and cost to shipments.
-While limits to the number of daily vessel transits at the Panama Canal have continued to ease in fiscal 2025, our supply chain is impacted by the port congestion and capacity shortages in Asia.
-Transit times and transportation costs have increased to destinations on the east coast of the United States and Europe.
+The global supply chain continues to be negatively impacted by various factors, including the ongoing disruptions in the Red Sea, port congestion and capacity shortages in Asia and recent and threatened port strikes on the U.S. East and Gulf coasts and in Canada .
+Although our business has not been significantly impacted by such disruptions, we have experienced some shipping delays impacting the timing of inventory receipts.
 These delays have not yet resulted in a significant loss of customer sales and the increase in transportation costs to North America has not yet been significant.
-We anticipate increases in our shipping costs in North America and Europe in the second half of fiscal 2025.

-We continue to monitor supply chain challenges and coordinate with our partners to divert or adjust routes accordingly to ensure delivery of our product.
+We have incurred and will continue to incur increased shipping costs to North America and Europe in the second half of fiscal 2025.
+We continue to monitor supply chain challenges and coordinate with our partners to divert or adjust routes and destinations accordingly to ensure timely delivery of our product.